 is featured in the following itinerary:

-This self-drive family adventure, staying in hotels, cabins and comfortable Huttopia tents with all facilities, is designed to reveal the best of outdoor Québec.
+This self-drive family adventure, staying in hotels, cabins and comfortable Huttopia tents with all facilities, is designed to reveal the best of outdoor Québec and its wildlife.
 Driving at your own pace, there’s a chance to see all the region’s iconic mammals – whales, black bear, moose and caribou.